rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 But what if you could dynamically update the resource configuration for your existing Pods without restarting them?

 The [KEP-1287](https://kep.k8s.io/1287) is precisely to allow such in-place Pod updates.
 It was released as alpha in v1.27, and has graduated to beta in v1.33.
-This opens up various possibilities of vertical scale-up for stateful processes without any downtime, seamless scale-down when the traffic is low, and even allocating larger resources during startup that is eventually reduced once the initial setup is complete.
+This opens up various possibilities of vertical scale-up for stateful processes without any downtime, seamless scale-down when the traffic is low, and even allocating larger resources during startup, which can then be reduced once the initial setup is complete.

 This work was done as part of [KEP-1287: In-Place Update of Pod Resources](https://kep.k8s.io/1287) led by SIG Node and SIG Autoscaling.

 ### Alpha: New configuration option for kubectl with `.kuberc` for user preferences

-`kubectl` introduces an entirely new opt-in configuration file `.kuberc` for user preferences, allowing users to manage credentials and host information of clusters separately.
-During the alpha stage, users can enable this by having the environmental variable of `KUBECTL_KUBERC=true` set, along with the `.kuberc` configuration file, which is under `~/.kube/kuberc` by default.
-This can also be run by using the argument of `--kuberc`, like `kubectl --kuberc /var/kube/rc`.
+`kubectl` introduces an entirely new opt-in configuration file `.kuberc` for user preferences, allowing users to manage cluster credentials and host information separately.
+During the alpha stage, users can enable this by setting the environment variable of `KUBECTL_KUBERC=true` set, along with the `.kuberc` configuration file, which is under `~/.kube/kuberc` by default.
+This can also be run by using the argument of `--kuberc`, for example: `kubectl --kuberc /var/kube/rc`.

 This work was done as part of [KEP-3104: Separate kubectl user preferences from cluster configs](https://kep.k8s.io/3104) led by SIG CLI.